-Whether you qualify for Georgia Medicaid in 2026 comes down to which of three pathways you fall into, and each one tests your income and assets by different rules.
-The pathway determines whether the program applies an income-only test (MAGI), an income-and-asset test pegged to the federal SSI standard (ABD), or a higher income test for long-term-care applicants paired with a $2,000 asset limit and the 60-month lookback.
-The wrong pathway analysis is the most common source of erroneous "I don't qualify" answers in Georgia, especially because Georgia is not a full Medicaid expansion state and many adults assume they have no pathway at all when in fact the limited Pathways to Coverage Section 1115 demonstration or the LTC pathway may apply.
+Georgia Medicaid income limits depend entirely on which of three eligibility pathways you fall into, and each one tests income and assets by different rules.
+The pathway determines whether the program applies an income-only test (Modified Adjusted Gross Income, or MAGI), an income-and-asset test pegged to the federal Supplemental Security Income (SSI) standard for the aged, blind, and disabled (ABD), or a higher income test for long-term-care applicants paired with a $2,000 asset limit and a 60-month lookback.

 Federal and Georgia Authority